drakkan/sftpgo/README.md

     - `manage_users`, integer.
 Set to 0 to disable users management, 1 to enable
     - `track_quota`, integer.
 Set to 0 to disable quota tracking, 1 to update the used quota each time a user upload or delete a file
 - **"httpd"**, the configuration for the HTTP server used to serve REST API
-    - `bind_port`, integer the port used for serving HTTP requests.
+    - `bind_port`, integer.
+The port used for serving HTTP requests.
+Set to 0 to disable HTTP server.
 Default: 8080
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "127.0.0.1"

 Here is a full example showing the default config: